-Notwithstanding the exceptions in Items "a", "b" and "c", the audited annual financial statements required to be submitted to the Bangko Sentral in accordance with the provision of Sec.
-4172N shall in all respect be PFRS/PAS compliant: Provided, That FIs shall submit to the Bangko Sentral adjusting entries reconciling the balances in the financial statements for prudential reporting with that in the audited annual financial statements.
+Notwithstanding the exceptions in Items "a" and "b", the audited financial statements required to be submitted to the Bangko Sentral in accordance with the provisions of Sec.
+4172N shall in all respect be PFRS/

+PAS compliant: Provided, That FIs shall submit to the Bangko Sentral adjusting entries reconciling the balances in the financial statements for prudential reporting with that in the audited financial statements.